bluzDK/bluz-docs/docs/tutorials/getting_started.md

 ![logo](/img/ios_app.png)

-##Gateway Shield Setup

-If this is an existing device on your account, or you know the device ID of your bluz device, you can use the gateway shield to connect.

-1. Take a Particle Core or Photon and power it on, connect it to the cloud, and program it with the sketch found [here](https://github.com/bluzDK/bluz-beta/tree/master/gateway/photon-sketch-0.1.0).
-For more documentation on connecting and programming the Particle devices, please see [here](https://docs.particle.io/guide/getting-started/start/photon/).
-2. Place the programmed Core or Photon into the socket on the gateway shield
-3. Power on the shield by plugging a USB cable into either the Core or Photon, or the USB connector available on the gateway shield
-4. Wait for the Core or Photon to connect to the cloud.
-5. Once your bluz DK is powered on, it will now automatically connect.

 ##Cloud Connection
-1. Once you power bluz on with the gateway turned on, or it is selected from the app, bluz will start to connect to the cloud.
+1. Once you power bluz and it is selected from the app, bluz will start to connect to the cloud.
 This is indicated by the LED quickly flashing green.

     ![logo](/img/bluz_connecting.gif)